AshitaRathi/AskMeNow/README.md

 - Provide AWS credentials via one of the standard methods:
   - Environment variables: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`
   - AWS CLI/Shared credentials file
-  - IAM role (if running on an AWS host)
 - Database: SQLite is local and works out of the box (no extra setup needed).

 4) Run the app